-Authority to manage the City of Irvine's investment program is derived from the Charter of the City of Irvine, Section 2-2-101(B).
+Authority to manage the City of Irvine's investment program is derived from the Charter of the City of Irvine, Section 2-2-101 (B).
 The authority of the City Council to invest or reinvest monies of the City has been delegated by the City Council to the City Treasurer for one year or until such time the delegation is revoked.
 The City Treasurer shall be responsible for all transactions undertaken and shall establish a system of controls to regulate the activities of subordinate officials, and their procedures in the absence of the City Treasurer.
 The City Treasurer may delegate daily investment activity, such as carrying out the Treasurer's investment instructions, confirming treasury transactions, and other routine activities.

 The City Treasurer shall establish written investment policy procedures for the operation of the investment program consistent with this policy.
 The procedures should include reference to: safekeeping, master repurchase agreements, wire transfer agreements, banking service contracts and collateral/depository agreements.
 Such procedures shall include explicit delegation of authority to persons responsible for investment transactions.
 No person may engage in an investment transaction except as provided under the terms of this policy and the procedures established by the City Treasurer.

 The Treasurer is responsible for the investment of bond proceeds whether held by the City or with a fiscal agent.
 The Bond Proceeds portfolio(s) shall be segregated from the Irvine Pooled Investment Portfolio of the City and will be structured with maturities (or maintain an average maturity) sufficient to meet construction draws, debt service payments and other short-term liabilities.
-For purposes of efficiency, the Treasurer may instruct each fiscal agent to purchase certain securities regarding the investment of bond proceeds.
+For purposes of efficiency, the Treasurer may instruct each fiscal agent to purchase certain securities regarding the investment of bond proceeds in conformance with the permitted investment criteria documented in each bond indenture or guiding resolution.
+Where present, bond indenture and guiding resolution documentation for investment of Bond Proceeds and Special District funds will supersede the City of Irvine Investment Policy guidelines.
+The Investment Advisory Committee will be advised of any investments made outside of the Investment Policy, pursuant to bond indentures and/or guiding resolutions.

 Currently, management of the Irvine Pooled Investment Portfolio, Bonds Proceeds Portfolio and Special Districts Portfolio has been delegated to a contract management firm that has full authority to execute investment transactions on behalf of the City.
-In the event the contract management firm is not able to execute investment transactions, the City Treasurer and Deputy City Treasurer have the authority to execute investment transactions.
+In the event the contract management firm is not able to execute investment transactions, the City Treasurer and Deputy City Treasurer has the authority to execute investment transactions.